karensch25-ship-it/aplicacionces-laborales-karen/aplicaciones_laborales/plantillas/hoja_de_vida_harvard_template.md

 - **Designed and implemented complex data models in Power BI**, integrating multiple sources (SAP, Salesforce, Excel) and optimizing data refresh cycles
 - Automated ETL processes and reporting, reducing manual processing time by 87% and increasing accuracy by 95%
 - Managed Thoughtspot data for 8+ countries with 100% reporting accuracy
-- Led user training sessions for Power BI dashboards, improving adoption and data-driven decision-making across teams
+- Led the preparation and delivery of recurring performance dashboards and business reports for management and cross-functional teams
+- Provided ad hoc analysis to support regional data-driven decision-making

 **Brokerage Associate**
 *UPS — Medellín, Colombia*